Attorney for Commercial Drivers (CDL)

 - The hearing officer’s copy of the disqualification notice (HSMV 78005);

 - The refusal to submit to a breath, blood, or urine test affidavit; and

 In these cases involving a refusal to submit to chemical testing, the issue at the formal review hearing is whether:

 - There was probable cause to believe that Petitioner was driving or in actual physical control of a motor vehicle in the State of Florida while under the influence of alcoholic beverages or chemical or controlled substances;

 - Petitioner refused to submit to a urine test or a test of his breath-alcohol or blood alcohol level after being requested to do so by a law enforcement officer or correctional officer; and

-- Petitioner was told that if he refused to submit to any such test his privilege to operate a motor vehicle would be suspended for a period of 1 year or, in a case of a second or subsequent refusal, for period of 18 months; and
+- Petitioner was told that if he refused to submit to any such test, his privilege to operate a motor vehicle would be suspended for 1 year or, in a case of a second or subsequent refusal, for 18 months; and

-- That Petitioner was told that as a Commercial Driver License holder or Commercial Driver License operator that if he refused to submit to any such test he would be disqualified for a period of 1 year for a first refusal or permanently if he has previously be disqualified under Section 322.64 of the Florida Statutes.
+- That petitioner was told that as a Commercial Driver License holder or Commercial Driver License operator that if he refused to submit to any such test, he would be disqualified for 1 year for a first refusal or permanently if he has previously been disqualified under Section 322.64 of the Florida Statutes.